5 Alberta staycation ideas to help you save cash

 Savings Tip: Compared to the national parks and private campgrounds, camping fees at Alberta Parks are typically inexpensive.
 If you have the time to go midweek or early in the morning, skip the online reservation fee and try for the first-come, first-serve sites.

 5. Spend a day at the zoo.

-Zoos and wildlife sanctuaries are not just for kids, though the kids will love this one.
+Zoos and wildlife sanctuaries aren’t just for kids, though the kids will love this one.
 Zoos throughout the province offer up-close encounters with local and exotic wildlife, educational activities and even culinary experiences.
-You can check out the Edmonton Valley Zoo or Calgary Zoo or take in a different experience and see orphaned and rescued local wildlife at the Discovery Wildlife Park in Innisfail.
-A lesser-known zoo that’s great for kids is the Border City Petting Zoo in Lloydminster.
+Check out the Edmonton Valley Zoo or Calgary Zoo for a classic experience, or try something new and see orphaned and rescued local wildlife at the Discovery Wildlife Park in Innisfail.
+A one-of-a-kind experience right outside Cochrane is the Yamnuska Wolfdog Sanctuary.